aminator006/ceph/README.md

 "-DCMAKE_BUILD_TYPE=RelWithDebInfo" to do_cmake.sh to create a non-debug release.)

-This assumes you make your build dir a subdirectory of the ceph.git checkout.
+This assumes you to make your build dir a subdirectory of the ceph.git checkout.
 If you put it elsewhere, just replace `..` in do_cmake.sh with a correct path to the checkout.
 Any additional CMake args can be specified setting ARGS before invoking do_cmake.
 See [cmake options](#cmake-options)